tonyspiro/shorti/README.md

 # Shorti
-Shorti helps you add style to your React components by rendering short-hand "class names" into inline styles.
+Shorti helps you add styles to your React components by rendering short-hand "class names" into inline styles.

 ### Getting started